Blobfolio/refract/README.md

 Image formats are… complicated, and many of the decoders have `build.rs` system dependencies that need to be present on the system when compiling from source, including up-to-date versions of Clang, GCC, NASM, and Ninja.
 (If you end up needing to install anything else, please open a ticket so I can update this README.)

 GTK is also a monster.
-You're going to need `-dev` packages for ATK, GTK, GDK, Pango, Pixbuf, and probably a few other things.
+You're going to need `-dev` packages for ATK, Cairo, GDK, GLIB, GTK, Pango, Pixbuf, and probably a few other things.
 Thankfully many distributions offer meta packages to bundle away the tedium.
 On Debian Buster, for example, installing `librust-gtk-dev` and `librust-gdk-dev` should just about cover it.